 Realistic dialogue moves stories along.
 When you give each character an interesting voice and persona, it’s a joy to read their conversations.
 Varied, entertaining speech takes readers into the heart of your characters.
-Here are six ways to make characters’ speech colourful and interesting:
+Here are six ways to make characters’ speech colorful and interesting:

 1. Make characters’ voices reflect their place and time